Definition, Etiology, PathogenesisTop

 Clinical Features and Natural HistoryTop

-Clinical features of human adenovirus infection vary among individuals.
+Clinical features of human adenovirus infection vary by individual.
 The infection may be accompanied by enlargement of regional lymph nodes.
-Severe infections can be caused by adenovirus types 5, 7, 14, and 21.
-A single human adenovirus type may trigger various clinical syndromes, whereas several types may cause the same manifestations (Table 2).
+Severe infection can be caused by adenovirus types 5, 7, 14, and 21.
+A single serotype may trigger various clinical syndromes, and several types may cause the same manifestations (Table 2).

 1. Respiratory tract infections:

-1) Acute influenza-like illness mimicking respiratory tract infections caused by other viruses: It is accompanied by fever, rhinitis, sore throat, headache; often by abdominal pain, conjunctivitis, laryngitis, and tracheitis; and sometimes by myalgia, bronchitis, and pneumonia.
+1) Acute influenza-like illness mimicking respiratory tract infections caused by other viruses: Fever, rhinitis, sore throat, headache; often abdominal pain, conjunctivitis, laryngitis, and tracheitis; sometimes myalgia, bronchitis, and pneumonia.
 Infants and children are most frequently affected.
 The disease typically lasts 5 to 7 days, up to 2 weeks, and may also resemble croup or pertussis (human adenovirus 5).
 Bronchiolitis may occur occasionally.
 The infection may sporadically present as an afebrile common cold.
 Infections caused by human adenovirus types 3, 4, and 7 are observed in adolescents and adults.

-2) Pharyngotonsillitis: It is usually accompanied by fever.
+2) Pharyngotonsillitis is usually accompanied by fever.
 Human adenoviruses are the most common cause of inflammation of the palatine tonsils in young children.
 The infection may manifest with white coating on the tonsils and cervical lymphadenopathy and should be differentiated from streptococcal pharyngitis.

 5) Acute respiratory disease in military recruits: Human adenoviruses frequently cause acute respiratory diseases in young adults.
 Typical manifestations include fever, sore throat, nasal congestion, cough, and malaise.
 Pneumonia may sometimes develop.
 The disease most frequently affects young military recruits experiencing stress and fatigue, typically shortly after having been drafted into military service.